koechMR/alx-backend-storage/0x02-redis_basic/README.md

 ## Resources
 Read or watch:

-Redis commands
-Redis python client
-How to Use Redis With Python
-Redis Crash Course Tutorial
-Learning Objectives
-Learn how to use redis for basic operations
-Learn how to use redis as a simple cache
 ## Requirements
 All of your files will be interpreted/compiled on Ubuntu 18.04 LTS using python3 (version 3.7) All of your files should end with a new line